Energizer Resources Provides Corporate Update

 To date, the Company has received only 100%-positive feedback from the companies evaluating the quality of the Molo graphite concentrate for anode use.
 This validates that the concentrate is of very high quality based upon independent end-user analyses.
 The pilot plant-produced samples analyzed to date have been of varying quantities and the Company believes it is an accurate representation of the graphite concentrate that would be produced at the Molo Graphite Project.

 In February of this year, the Company had a large quantity of graphite concentrate upgraded to battery-grade purity of 99.975% carbon (C).
 This purified concentrate was then shipped to potential off-takers in Asia, North America and Europe who had requested purified samples as part of their on-going evaluation process for the use of Molo concentrate in battery applications.
 Many of these evaluating parties also spherically cut the purified Molo concentrate to meet their product specifications.
-On the heels of this latest round of advanced product testing, the Company plans to conduct follow up visits with several end users and looks forward to reporting test results as they become available.
+On the heels of this latest round of advanced product testing, the Company plans to conduct follow up visits with several end users in the spring and looks forward to reporting test results as they become available.

 FS Optimization Study Underway